 Then, one day, the market decides to take a dip before retirement.
 In this situation, the market dropped 20 percent in one year.
 It may only take the doctor two years' of additional savings to make back his loss and get his retirement back on track.

 In contrast, if a pre-retiree built their retirement savings by contributing 10k to 15k a year over 30 plus years and the market dipped 20 percent, it could cost them ten plus years of savings.
 The pre-retiree may not have the time, inclination, or opportunity to attempt to recoup the loss.

 As you can see, the market and financial advice given impacted both investors in extremely different ways.

-We aren’t seeing the entire picture.
-Financial gurus sometimes leave out the importance of having an adequate emergency fund, or insurance policy (home, auto, disability, life, and health) to protect you and your family in case of an incident or loss of a job.
+We don't see the entire picture.
+Financial gurus sometimes leave out the importance of having an adequate emergency fund or insurance policy (home, auto, disability, life, and health) to protect you and your family in case of an incident or loss of a job.

 So, if you want to continue to follow your favorite financial expert, do it.
 But do it carefully.

 Take all advice with a grain of salt and understand that not all advice will work for your financial situation.
 Relying on advice from individuals whose experiences and values do not align with your own can prove to be financially costly, and ultimately, it could cost you time you cannot afford to lose.

 “Piece of advice: you can lose your money, you can spend all of it.
 And if you work hard you can get it all back.
 But if you waste your time, you're never gonna get it back.” – Del Knox (Without a Paddle)